HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/MAX_ID_PASSWORD.md

 ```
 #include <names.h>
 ```

+**Symbolic Values :**

 **Description :**

 Maximum size of a password string.
 Used in registering a new certifier/workstation/server.

 **See Also :**
 [REGNewCertifier](/domino-c-api-docs/reference/Func/REGNewCertifier)